iximiuz/pq/README.md

 represent the match position in the regex.

 As a result, a time series called `body_bytes` is produced.
-Since a record in general can have multiple metrics, parsing stage turns a single input stream into one more time series called after the corresponding metric name.
+Since a record in general can have multiple metrics, parsing stage turns a single input stream into one or more time series called after the corresponding metric name.